-Between calculating inventory for seasonal products to tracking cash limit for your reorders, managing stock and future order quantity can get tricky.
+Between calculating inventory for seasonal products to tracking cash limits for your reorders, managing stock and future order quantities can get tricky.

 What is a Reorder Point (ROP)?

-The reorder point (ROP) is the minimum number of units that a business needs to have in stock to prevent stock outs and ensure order fulfillment.
+The reorder point (ROP) is the minimum number of units a business needs to have in stock to prevent stockouts and ensure order fulfillment.
 Once inventory levels reach the reorder point, this triggers the replenishment process to reorder that item.
-The ultimate goal of reorder point is to maintain an amount of inventory at a level that can always meet customer demand without having more than is realistically possible to move.
-Your reorder point should include enough stock to last on-hand until the delivery of new stock arrives.
+The ultimate goal of the reorder point is to maintain an amount of inventory at a level that can always meet customer demand without having more than is realistically possible to move.
+Your reorder point should include enough stock to last on hand until the delivery of new stock arrives.

 The reorder point is key for business owners to determine how much safety stock a business should keep on hand as a buffer for excess demand.